romualdk/MAZE-Dungeon/README.md

    ???
 3. **Something new?**

-   Combining minesweeper with dungeon crawler and classic RPG (no elements yet - but can be included in fights)
+   Combines minesweeper with dungeon crawler and classic RPG (no elements yet - but can be included in fights)
 4. **User experience**
 5. **Funding**